OpenLineage/docs/docs/spec/run-cycle.md

 * `FAIL` to signify that the Job has failed

+* `OTHER` to send additional metadata outside standard run cycle

-We assume events describing a single run are accumulative and `COMPLETE`, `ABORT` and `FAIL` are terminal events.
+We assume events describing a single run are **accumulative** and `COMPLETE`, `ABORT` and `FAIL` are terminal events.
 Sending any of terminal events means no other events related to this run will be emitted.